mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 when a mission to the bright side of Arla Un is necessary.
 The bright-side crawler is just the vehicle for the job.
-The crawler is designed to withstand the intense heat of Arla Un’s beaming blue-white subgiant star and can transport a crew of six (one driver and five passengers) across the bright face in safety.
-Arla Un’s mercurial landscape requires caution, so the crawler is outfitted with top-notch sensory and navigation systems.
-Its satellite uplink provides constant and secure communications with the world’s roving cities and starports.
+The crawler is designed to withstand the intense heat of Arla Un's beaming blue-white subgiant star and can transport a crew of six (one driver and five passengers) across the bright face in safety.
+Arla Un's mercurial landscape requires caution, so the crawler is outfitted with top-notch sensory and navigation systems.
+Its satellite uplink provides constant and secure communications with the world's roving cities and starports.

 TL 11